nfstream/nfstream/docs/source/tutorials.rst

 Create your own Classifier
 --------------------------

-If you wan to add one or many classifiers to nfstream, you must create your classifier inheriting from NFStreamClassifier.
+If you want to add one or many classifiers to nfstream, you must create your classifier inheriting from NFStreamClassifier.
 Example, let's say that you have a trained Machine Learning Model and you want to use it to classify real traffic.
 We suppose that your model takes as features the packet size of 3 first packets of a flow.